The Deepest Sleep in the World

 Are children be allowed?

-Children aged 14 and over are be permitted to accompany adults to Deep Sleep.
+Children aged 14 and over are welcome to accompany adults to Deep Sleep.

 What about bedding?